Blockchain in Healthcare: An Executive’s Guide for 2024

 Blockchain is a decentralized list of digital records linked together by cryptography.
 Each record is known as a ‘block’.
 Every block contains a cryptographic hash of the previous block ie a mathematical algorithm, a timestamp, and data of that transaction.
 Blockchain technology was developed to be a secure open ledger to record digital transactions, managed by a peer-to-peer network.

 Traditional blockchain technology has historically been associated with cryptocurrency.
 It came to mainstream attention back in December 2017 when the price of Bitcoin soared from $900 to $20,000.
+In 2024, the current price is hovering around $50,000.

 Here’s the catch though: blockchain is not only applicable to cryptocurrency.
 In fact, blockchain, as a secure public ledger, is exactly what the healthcare industry needs.